 You can find ALL my pound cake recipes here.

 And, here you have it.
 My vision came to life in this extraordinary cake!

 I understand that strawberry desserts aren’t classic Thanksgiving and Christmas foods.
-But, really why not?
+But, really, why not?
 I can get fresh strawberries all year, and frozen berries can be used in most recipes.
 I also used Jello gelatin in this cake with only fresh strawberries as a garnish.

 I used my Amaretto Pound Cake as the basis for this cake.
 I used vanilla extract in the entire cake then added strawberry Jello gelatin to half of the batter.
 Each bite is a flavor sensation.

 The texture is soft buttery, and has a fine crumb.
 It’s a tender cake.
 The top has that nice crust that is so loved in pound cakes.
 Just a note, the fresh strawberry glaze tastes wonderful and looks beautiful in the photos.
-However, if you want that crusty top to stay crusty don’t put the glaze over the whole cake.
+However, if you want that crusty top to stay crusty, don’t put the glaze over the whole cake.
 You may want to put it on the cake as you serve it because the glaze will make that crusty top soft.

 This Strawberry & Cream Pound Cake with Jello is excellent served warm with good vanilla ice cream.